-Important: This program is in candidacy status for Accreditation Council for Occupational Therapy Education (ACOTE®) approval until 2019.
+Important: Full accreditation status is pending Accreditation Council for Occupational Therapy Education (ACOTE®) approval.

 Occupational Therapy Assistant AAS

 (Associate in Applied Sciences Degree)